 These are for Festus, doggy mince pies, snowman, a reindeer and a can of Salmon and raspberry.
 Hubby and I joked about it, as this is a “Masterchef dish for dogs”.
 He is watching Masterchef with us, only for a few minutes.

 I bought these from a Christmas fair we’ve been to a couple of weeks ago.
 It was hard to decide, as there were so many options, but ended up with a drill for hubby as he is so keen on DIY and a small paint brush for me, as I use one often in my work.

 This is the stand at the Ultimate Christmas fair.
 Lots of goodies to choose from, all vegetarian.

 This is what hubby got for me.
 I am still debating if a huge cookie cutter is a present for me or a concealed gift for him, but I love it either way.
 I have to think carefully how I can cut the pastry with it and move it to the baking tray.
 It’s really huge.

-This year I bought a Victorian Bilbo toy for hubby when we went to Sherwood forest.
+This year I bought a Victorian Bilbo toy for my husband when we went to Sherwood forest .
 I found the Cup-and-ball in the gift shop and I couldn’t resist.
 We are playing with Victorian wooden toys every time we find them at National Trust.